Traynor (surname): Origins in Ireland

-Common in Monaghan and throughout Ulster, the name is associated with Kelley and other Ui Maine ancestry.
-Legends from Clogher, Tyrone, Northern Ireland associate the name with Aedh Mac Cairthinn, the first Bishop of Clogher who was called Saint Patrick's "strong man".
+Common throughout Ulster, the name is associated with Kelley and other Ui Maine ancestry.
+Legends from Clogher, County Tyrone, Northern Ireland associate the name with Aedh Mac Cairthinn, the first Bishop of Clogher who was called Saint Patrick's "strong man".
 Some male Traynors conducting Y-DNA genealogy tests have traced their Y-DNA to z2961+ m222- R-FGC6562+ as an adjunct branch of the Ui Maine haplogroup descending from Máine Mór.

 Traynors in Ireland may also be of Anglo-Irish origins.
 The surname may have been brought over to Ireland by English settlers during the British rule in Ireland.
 The surname and its variations have been found on numerous parish records for various different Church of Ireland congregations throughout Ireland.
 Some Traynors were also have been members of the ruling upper class in Ireland during the Protestant Ascendancy.

-The last name of some Traynors in Ireland may descend from English settlers to the island.
-Many Traynors in Ireland are Anglo-Irish and/or Protestants.
-Some may also descend from settlers from the Plantation of Ulster.
-Scot Traynors may be descendants of Clan Armstrong and came to Ireland during the Plantation of Ulster or are perhaps descendants of Traynors from Northern England.
+Some may also descend from settlers from the Plantation of Ulster, and may be descendants of Clan Armstrong and came to Ireland during the Plantation of Ulster or are perhaps descendants of Traynors from Northern England.